The Date Time action

 To configure this operation:

-• Select the Add time to date operation from the dropdown
+- In the Operation field, select the Add time to date operation from the dropdown;

-• Enter the date you want to manually or insert a variable in the Date field (e.g., the timestamp which has been extracted from an incoming email or the current date/time which has been defined as a variable using another instance of the Date/Time node).
+- In the Date field, enter the date manually or insert a variable (e.g., the timestamp which has been extracted from an incoming email or the current date/time which has been defined as a variable using another instance of the Date Time node).

-• Enter amount manually or as a variable, i.e. the number you want to add or subtract in the Amount field.
+- In the Amount field, enter the amount manually or as a variable, i.e. the number you want to add or subtract.

 2. Get current date

-Use this when you need to timestamp an event or compare “now” to another date.
+Use this when you needdate to timestamp an event or compare now to another date.

 To configure this operation: